Ozuna: 2012–2016: Career beginnings and breakthrough

 Ozuna debuted as a singer in 2012 with the song "Imaginando".
 He previously went by the name J Oz.
-He worked with Musicologo & Menes before gaining popularity.
+He worked with Musicólogo & Menes before gaining popularity.
 In 2014, he signed a recording contract with Golden Family Records and began to publish his songs on YouTube.
 The following year, he focused on gaining a following by performing more than 300 shows in Puerto Rico.
 That same year, he started his ongoing popular streak with his breakthrough hit "Si Tu Marido No Te Quiere", originally featuring D.OZi when released to streaming platforms and websites, though he was taken down when the song hit radio.
 The song achieved success on radio and was eventually well known across Latin America.
 He has since performed in many shows across South America.

 Manager Vicente Saavedra heard Ozuna's music playing at a basketball game in Puerto Rico, inspiring Saavedra to pursue and eventually sign the artist.
 Saavedra strategically focused on radio hits to build a following for Ozuna.
 In early 2016, Ozuna gained further prominence for his appearance in the single "La Ocasión", a collaboration with DJ Luian, Mambo Kingz, De La Ghetto, Arcángel, and Anuel AA.
 The single reached number 22 on the Billboard Hot Latin Songs chart.
 In March, Ozuna released a remix of his song "No Quiere Enamorarse", featuring Daddy Yankee.
-In September, he released his most popular single at the time, "Dile Que Tu Me Quieres", which earned him a place at number 13 on the Billboard Latin chart at the end of the year.
+In September, he released his most popular single at the time, "Dile Que Tú Me Quieres", which earned him a place at number 13 on the Billboard Latin chart at the end of the year.
 Ozuna also had two other songs that made it to the ranking, "Si Tu Marido No Te Quiere (Remix)" featuring Arcángel and Farruko and "En La Intimidad", which reached the top 30.
 Ozuna regarded the single as his "big break" and credited Farruko and Arcángel with allowing him to gain recognition by including them as featured artists.